Vladchenko/CirclesIntersection/CirclesIntersection readme.txt

     [
     	1. Coordinates of a circle.
     	2. Array of a circles that intersect with such circle.
-    	3. Array of a beginning angle and ending angle of an intersecting circles, so called anglePair.
+    	3. Array of a beginning angle and ending angle of an intersecting circles, so called arc.
     ]

     2. Create an array of objects of that struct.